ericsonga/APCSAReview/_sources/Unit8-2DArray/pictureLabDay4.rst

          }
        }

-     - This method doesn't know when to stop so it will continue forever and index out of bounds and this leads to undefined behavior.
+     - This method will continue forever and give an index out of bounds error.

    - .. code-block:: Java

-       public int getCount() {
+       public int getSum() {
          int total = 0;
          for (int[] rowArray : matrix) {
             for (int item : rowArray) {